instructlab/instructlab/docs/gpu-acceleration.md

 Use the scripts `containers/bin/debug-pytorch` and `containers/bin/debug-llama` to verify that PyTorch and llama-cpp are able to use your GPU.

 The `torch` and `llama_cpp` packages provide functions to debug GPU support.
 Here is an example from an AMD ROCm system with a single GPU, ROCm build of PyTorch and llama-cpp with HIPBLAS.
-Don't be confused by the fact that PyTorch uses `torch.cuda` API for ROCm or llama-cpp reports HIPBLAS as CUBLAS.
+Don't be confused by the fact that PyTorch uses `torch.cuda` API for ROCm or llama-cpp reports hipBLAS as cuBLAS.
 The packages treat ROCm like a variant of CUDA.

 ```python
 >>> import torch